LambdaTest/selenide-testng-sample/README.md

   **Step 4:** Under the folder **“selenide-testng-sample-master”**, add your LambdaTest `username` and `accessKey` to the `src/test/resources/conf` in “selenide-testng-sample-master”
  [For Lambdatest Credentials, Go to Lambdatest Profile Page](https://accounts.lambdatest.com/profile)

+**Note:** The *conf.json* files will help you to specify the configurations/capabilities over which you wish your Selenide test scripts to run.
+It is necessary to put your LambdaTest authentication credentials i.e. ***your LambdaTest Access Key*** & ***your LambdaTest Username*** in *conf.json* file to run your Selenide script over LambdaTest Selenium Grid.

-Here is single.conf.json file to setup mandatory details to run at LambdaTest.
-You would need to put your LambdaTest authentication credentials (Access key & Username) :
+Here is **single.conf.json** file to setup mandatory details to run at LambdaTest.
+We're running our first script over Windows 10 and Google Chrome 72 as specified in the environment and we're also passing few capabilities to specify the build name and whether we want network logs, console logs, and more for our test execution.

 ```